Esmael-Pinho/Second-Milestone-Project/README.md

 ## Future Features

-- Include a timer, increasing the game interactivity and hopefully excitement, with scoring based on their speed and accuracy.
+- Include a timer, increasing the game interactivity and hopefully excitement, with scoring based on their speed.

 - I hope to implement a multiplayer scoreboard, along with players nicknames + pictures or icons.